freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 1. Steam3 is broken and answers wrong things: unlikely, even Valve can be trusted to get this right
 1. Steam3 server is under maintenance: unlikely, as other users can connect
 1. The Steam ID is not valid: unlikely, usually our players are trustworthy
-1. The Steam ID is valid but the instance of `CS2.exe` is not trustable: likely
+1. The Steam ID is valid, but the instance of `CS2.exe` is not trustable: likely
 1. Steam3 server doesn't know about the Steam ID for this `CS2.exe` instance: likely

 Aha!
 The last two points are likely candidates for the issue.
 But why do some users have problems with untrusted `CS2.exe` instances while other users are fine?
 And why was it possible that user `Bob` was able to validate their Steam ID after 9 minutes?